 What Some Campuses Are Doing

 According to a 2017 article in the Chicago Tribune, some schools have started collegiate recovery programs to help students who have a history of addiction or those who develop a substance use disorder during their college tenure.
-Transforming Youth Recovery, a non-profit program, has been leading the way in providing colleges grants to begin these sobriety-based initiatives.
+Transforming Youth Recovery, a non-profit program has been leading the way in providing college grants to begin these sobriety-based initiatives.
 According to the group’s website, there were 162 schools with collegiate recovery programs as of 2017.